aristanetworks/yang/README.md

 encoded as JSON in Google Protocol Buffers by gRPC, XML by NETCONF, and JSON by RESTCONF.

+The top-level directories distinguish the EOS release.
+Inside each are `release` and `experimental` directories.

 The `release/` directory contains the fully supported Arista YANG models.
 Fully supported means that the models are fully reviewed, commented, and tested, and will continue to be supported